limberest/limberest/docs/topics/auth.md

 update or delete.
 Furthermore, even authenticated users require membership in the "Deleters" role to be able to delete a movie.

-So the user named *regular* in the following tomcat-users.xml sample would be able to create and update movies, but would be prohibited from deleting movies.
+So the user named *regular* in the following tomcat-users.xml sample is able to create and update movies, but is prohibited from deleting movies.
 With this setup only user *deleter* is allowed to delete. tomcat-users.xml:
 ```xml
 <tomcat-users version="1.0" xmlns="http://tomcat.apache.org/xml"